-Takeaway for workers: Take into account your career and personal objectives to determine what work-life balance means for you.
-You won’t be able to achieve the right level of balance for your individual needs without completing this step.
+Takeaway for workers: Consider your career and personal objectives to determine what work-life balance means to you.
+You won’t be able to achieve the right level of balance for your individual needs — or find job satisfaction — without completing this basic but important step.

 Takeaway for workers: Talk to your manager about your goals.
 As part of the discussion, show how any changes you seek will also benefit the company.
 For example, by working an earlier schedule, you can help your department expand its service hours.